We unleash your business potential by maximize the business innovation.

 |---|---|---|

-| Color (Pt‑Co / Hazen) | ASTM D 1209 | ≤ 50 (for some high‑viscosity grades ≤ 150‑160) |
+| Color (Pt-Co / Hazen) | ASTM D 1209 | ≤ 50 (some high viscosity grades ≤ 150-160) |

 | Flash Point (Closed Cup) | ASTM D 93 | Min.
-65 °C – 180 °C (depends on viscosity) |
+65°C – 180°C (depends on viscosity) |

 | Water Content | ASTM E 1064 (Karl Fischer) | Max.
 40 ppm |

-| Appearance | Visual | Clear, bright, sediment‑free |
+| Appearance | Visual | Clear, transparent, sediment-free |

 | Parameter | Test Method | Typical Value / Limit |